 The International Members Committee oversees the international efforts of the Society, including:

-- The International Consortium on Acute Leukemia (ICAL), which is an educational initiative that brings together clinicians and researchers from developing countries for the implementation of a standard of care for the treatment of AL;
+- the International Consortium on Acute Leukemia (ICAL), which is an educational initiative that brings together clinicians and researchers from developing countries for the implementation of a standard of care for the treatment of AL; and

-- ASH’s relationship with Health Volunteers Overseas (HVO) to provide opportunities for hematologists to provide training and education in developing countries; and
+- ASH’s relationship with Health Volunteers Overseas (HVO) to provide opportunities for hematologists to provide training and education in developing countries.

 The International Members Committee reviews the portfolio of ASH global programs and services and makes recommendations for communicating them to the International members and relevant constituents.

-The International Members Committee structure includes the International Councillor and a member of the HVO Hematology Steering Committee as liaison members.
+The International Members Committee structure includes the International Councillor, a member of the HVO Hematology Steering Committee, and a member of the Consortium on Newborn Screening in Africa (CONSA) as liaison members.

 The Chair of the International Members Committee serves as a liaison member of the Program Committee and is expected to attend the meetings of that committee.
-Members of the International Members Committee serve as liaison members of the Awards Committee and Committee on Communications and are expected to attend the meetings of those committees.
+A member of the International Members Committee serves as a liaison member of the Awards Committee and is expected to attend the meetings of that committee.